flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

 Create a new blank gradle project in the IDE of your choice.

 To begin developing database support you simply have to add a dependency on `org.flywaydb:flyway-core` and the jdbc driver you intend to use.
 However, to more easily allow for testing we will also add buildscript dependencies on the `flyway-gradle-plugin` so we can invoke the flyway commands from gradle.
-A sample gradle file can be seen below.
+A sample `build.gradle` file can be seen below.

 ```
 buildscript {